livechat/livechat-public-docs/site/content/new-js-api/examples.md

 }
 ```

-## Open widget using button
+## Open the Widget using button

-Show hidden or minimized widget after button has been clicked.
+Show the hidden or minimized Widget after a button has been clicked.
-You can change widget visibility as described in our [Help Center](https://www.livechatinc.com/help/chat-widget-visibility/)
+You can change the Widget visibility as described in our [Help Center](https://www.livechatinc.com/help/chat-widget-visibility/)

 ```html
 <html>